charles-mrt/currency-converter/README.md

 ## 🔖 Layout

-To test the project you can access through  [THISLINK](https://charles-mrt.github.io/currency-converter/)
+To test the project you can access through  [THIS LINK](https://charles-mrt.github.io/currency-converter/)
 <!-- To test the project you can access through you can view the project layout through [DESSE LINK](). É necessário ter conta no [Figma](https://figma.com) para acessá-lo. -->

 ## :memo: Licença